 German Bunds on course for worst week in a month

+ING analysts expect 10-year German yields to fall towards -0.50% in the short-term, citing the number of new coronavirus infections in the United States.
+Bonds appeared to confirm those expectations on Friday, with Germany's 10-year yield down 1 basis point to -0.44%, while Italy's 10-year yield was up 1 basis point to 1.30%, off its lowest since late March hit earlier in the session.

 The United States reported more than 55,000 new COVID-19 cases on Thursday, a new daily global record, as infections rose in most states.
-It is a light data calendar on Friday, with the only major reading coming from final euro zone business activity data.

-Bond yields fell in early Friday trade, with Germany's 10-year yield down 1 basis point to -0.44%, and Italy's 10-year yield down 3 basis points at 1.26%, its lowest since late March.
+The plunge in euro zone business activity eased sharply last month and was less than a preliminary reading as more businesses reopened, adding to a number of data releases that provided positive surprises in recent sessions.

+Italy's Treasury said on Friday it set the minimum annual coupon rates on a new 10-year "BTP Futura" bond targeted at retail investors, which step up with time, at 1.15%, 1.30% and 1.45%.

 - READ MORE ON: